Caionnc/Caionnc/README.md

-<h1 align="center">Hi 👋, I'm Caio Carvalho!</h1>
+<h1 align="center">Hi 👋, I'm Caio Nascimento!</h1>
-<h3 align="center">Born and raised in Brazil, I'm graduated into Computer Science at Universidade Federal da Paraíba and also I'm working as a Front-end Web Developer using the stack React, Typescript, React Redux and Chakra UI.
-As an extrovert person, i try to bring hapinnes wherever im or doing, especialy coding and in meetings, cause we need some joy to make things better, even in hard times, it helps a lot(I think).
-So, feel free to reach me out and chat, i'll certainly answer and if you are a Vasco da Gama fan or plays CSGO, YOU'RE a true heroe my brother!</h3>
+<h2 align="center">Born and raised in Brazil, I'm graduated into Computer Science at Universidade Federal da Paraíba and also I'm working as a Front-end Web Developer using the stack React, Typescript, React Redux and Chakra UI.
+As an extrovert person, i try to bring happiness wherever i am or doing, especialy coding and in my communication, cause we need some joy to make things better.
+So, feel free to reach me out and chat, i'll certainly answer and if you are a Vasco da Gama fan or plays CSGO, YOU'RE a true heroe my brother!</h2>

 - 🔭 I’m currently working on [LAVID - Projeto Paraíba Humana e Inteligente: Incubadora PB](https://incubadora.horizontesdeinovacao.pb.gov.br/)

 - 🌱 I’m currently learning **Vue.js**

-- 👯 I’m looking to collaborate on [Improving my TCC](https://github.com/Caionnc/tcc)

 - 👨‍💻 All of my projects are available at [https://github.com/Caionnc](https://github.com/Caionnc)